max-pelz/proj-properties-data/README.md

 Ingestion and analysis of a small mock database of real estate properties.

 ## Process
-A data pipeline is built with [DVC](https://dvc.org/) which first cleans and transforms the .csv files in `data`, then produces some charts for analysis in `plots`.
+A data pipeline is built with [DVC](https://dvc.org/) which first cleans and transforms the .csv files in `data` with the scripts in `scripts`, then produces some charts for analysis in `plots`.

 Note that the repo does not contain the data and the pipeline structure follows dbt best practices.
-The pipeline is very verbose and somewhat messy to allow the reader to follow the process for understanding and cleaning the data.
+The scripts are very verbose and somewhat messy to allow the reader to follow the process for understanding and cleaning the data.

-The `data` folder contains another README with a summary of the actions taken, while the `plots` folder contains a README with some of the gained insights and the business recommendations following from those insights.
+The `data` folder contains another README with thoughts on the data and a summary of the actions taken, while the `plots` folder contains a README with some of the gained insights and the business recommendations following from those insights.

 ## Requirements
 It's assumed that you python 3 installed on your machine.
 After cloning the repo follow these steps: